 Maybe not.
 I’ll be keeping much of the article the same but adding in some new thoughts.

 I’ve been on the fence on cashback sites for a long time.
-I read so many trusted friends and bloggers who rave about them.
+I read many trusted friends and bloggers who rave about them.
 However, because I purchase almost everything on Amazon, I don’t think they’d work out that well for me.
 Most cashback sites support Amazon, but you usually don’t make much through them.

-Rich explained that they offer more cashback at most stores when compared to Ebates.com (one of the biggest companies in the space).
-He also pointed out that CashBackHolic.com, the leading site that rates cashback sites has great reviews.
+Rich explained that they offer more cashback at most stores when compared to Ebates.com (now Rakuten.com).
+Back then, he also pointed out that CashBackHolic.com, the leading site that rates cashback sites, has great reviews.
 I looked up Dollar Dig on CashBackHolic and they have good reviews.
 One thing to note, though, is that it looks like CashBackHolic seems to advertise some cashback sites, so there aren’t any reviews in recent years.
 He also pointed out that Dollar Dig had grown 250% in the last year.

-He said that support is prompt and courteous… replies usually within hours (sometimes minutes!), and a day at the most.
+Rich said that support is prompt and courteous… replies usually within hours (sometimes minutes!) and a day at the most.
 If it’s anything like my experience in talking with him, they deliver.